Lido Beach, Mogadishu: History

-The beach in northern Mogadishu was initially developed in the late 1930s for the Italian colonists living in the capital of Italian Somalia.
+The beach in northern Mogadishu was initially developed in the late 1930s for the Italian colonists living in the capital of the then-protectorate of Italian Somalia.

 In the 1950s, it was fully developed by the Italian administration under United Nations rule, with the enlargement of a nearby hotel that was Mogadishu's tallest building during those years.

 After decades of civil war and anarchy in the capital, the beach fell into disuse.
 However, it has experienced a revival in the last decade.

+In February 27, 2025, security guards of Villa Somalia opened fire on civilians on the beach while attempting to clear the area ahead of a visit by the Ethiopian Prime Minister, killing an adolescent boy and wounding several others.

 Al-Shabaab attacks

 In January 2016, al-Shabaab carried out a suicide car bombing and mass shooting at a restaurant, killing about 20 people.

 In August 2020, al-Shabaab attacked a hotel, detonating a car bomb and engaging in a firefight with Somali security forces.
 Eleven victims and five attackers were killed; over 200 people were rescued by Somali special forces.
-The United Nations Secretary-General’s Special Representative for Somalia, James Swan, strongly condemned the terrorist attack and said the UN "expressed its deepest condolences to the families of the victims."
+The United Nations Secretary-General's Special Representative for Somalia, James Swan, strongly condemned the terrorist attack and said the UN "expressed its deepest condolences to the families of the victims."

 In April 2022, a restaurant was attacked by an al-Shabaab suicide bomber.
+In June 2023, a hotel was attacked by militants.

+On August 2, 2024, a suicide bombing and mass shooting occurred at the beach and the Beach View Hotel by Al-Shabaab militants leaving at least 56 people dead, including six of the seven militants and a soldier.
+According to Twitter posts, heavy gunfire and explosions could be heard at the beach and at least 18 bodies could be seen in videos and pictures of the attack.